|

 -

-When developing with Microsoft IDE's, please DO NOT USE PRE-COMPILED HEADERS for cross platform code.
+When developing with Microsoft IDE's, please DO NOT USE PRE-COMPILED HEADERS for broad cross platform support.

-i.e. Don't use stdafx.h.
+i.e. Don't use stdafx.h on MS/Windows if you are going to port it to platforms which do not support it (or use defines to mask it out).
 It doesn't always work on non-Microsoft platforms as it is not part of the C++ standard.

 - Category: "Precompiled Headers".
 Check "not using precompiled headers"

-Using the editor in MS/VC++ will sometimes remove the "end of file" as perceived by UNIX (ctrl-Z vs ctrl-D)
+Using the editor in MS/VC++ will sometimes remove the line terminator on the last line, as perceived by UNIX.

-You might leave a blank line at the end of your files.
-Not just a carriage return but actual blank spaces on the last line.
+You might want to leave a blank line at the end of your files.
+Not just a carriage return but an actual blank space on the last line to avoid compiler errors.

 - PITFALL: MS/Visual studio will add ^M (control M) as a line